Web Design· 11 min read· Updated April 8, 2026

 A professional 5-10 page business website typically takes 4-8 weeks.
 Complex projects with e-commerce or custom features take 8-12 weeks.
 If an agency promises a "complete website in 3 days," that's a template with your logo slapped on — not custom design.

-What should be included in the price?
+What should be included in the scope?

 Ready to Choose the Right Partner?